erikroyall/hilo/README.md

 _0.1.0 pre dev beta_ - **0.1.0-pre-dev-beta-10**

-Hilo is a lightning fast Open Source JavaScript Framework and library that makes developing awesome websites easy.
-With Hilo, you won't have to worry about speed or backwards compatibility.
-All these are provided to you.
-It all depends on how you make use of it.
+Hilo is a JavaScript library that provides utility functions that solve common tasks.

 ## Features